Alicia-bites/minishell/README.md

 # minishell
 This project is about creating a simple shell.
+Well it's not that simple!

 ### How to use
 -   In a terminal, type in "make"